Bisexuality: Symbols and observances

 A common symbol of the bisexual community is the bisexual flag, designed by Michael Page and unveiled in 1998, which has a deep pink stripe at the top for homosexuality, a blue one on the bottom for heterosexuality, and a purple one – blending the pink and blue – in the middle to represent bisexuality.

 Another symbol with a similarly symbolic color scheme is the biangles symbol of bisexuality, a pair of overlapping pink and blue triangles, forming lavender where they intersect.
 This design is an expansion on the pink triangle, a well-known symbol for the gay community.
 The biangles symbol was designed by artist Liz Nania as she co-organized a bisexual contingent for the Second National March on Washington for Lesbian and Gay Rights in 1987.
-However, some bisexual individuals object to the use of a pink triangle, as it was a symbol that Adolf Hitler's regime used to tag and persecute homosexuals.
+However, some bisexual individuals object to the use of a pink triangle, as it was a symbol used in Nazi Germany to tag and persecute homosexuals.
 In response, a double crescent moon symbol was devised by Vivian Wagner in 1998.
 This symbol is common in Germany and surrounding countries.